Medicare Supplement Plans in Washington State

 State laws require insurance carriers to rate policies based on a community price.
 So, age won’t affect the premium.
 Instead, things like Guarantee Issue, or level of coverage can impact premium costs.

 Rates increase based on inflation; community rating can be cheaper than in the long.

 Christina could pay $180 a month, and her husband on the same policy will pay the same as her, even if he’s several years older.
 That’s just an example to illustrate better how community rating works.

 Sign Up for Medigap in Washington

 Enroll in a Washington Medicare Supplement Plan and Part D for complete coverage.
 Beneficiaries with these policies will pay less out of pocket.

-Signing up is easy because the application can be done over the phone.
-Discover the best coverage, without leaving home or havings someone in your house.
+Signing up is easy because the application can be made over the phone.
+Discover the best coverage without leaving home or havings someone in your house.

 Call us at the number on the screen or fill out an online rate form to compare rates side by side.
 A premium is only a number, choosing a company with high ratings and excellent customer service is key.

 With our company, you benefit from access to our client care team.
 This team helps answer your questions long after your policy is active.
 When a policyholder has an issue, claim, or appeal, they call us for help.